 I can hardly wait for the summer tomatoes to make big, gorgeous salads.
 And this one qualifies.
 It’s a straight up play on the classic BLT…behold the Bacon Lettuce Tomato Salad.

 The BLT Salad really has everything in a BLT, only in salad form.
 So less guilt, I hope?
 Or maybe not!
 You be the judge.
 Big bonus points that Bacon Lettuce Tomato Salad is super easy, hardly takes any longer than making the bacon, and travels well.
 It’s the perfect summer party salad or it can be served as a main dish or a side salad at home.
+An extra bonus, maybe those who won’t touch a salad might be tempted by this (and might get just a few greens in while they do it.)

 About the Bacon Lettuce Tomato Salad:

 The Bacon Lettuce Tomato Salad is surprisingly delish.
 It’s like I can’t stop eating this delish.
 It’s creamy, cool, sweet & tangy chewy crunchy deliciousness.
 I mean, bacon, of course, you can’t go wrong!
 But then there’s a ton of tomatoes, any kind you want, really.
 It would be great with one of those packages of multi-colored babies.
 But the croutons just steal the show!
 They’re crunchy deliciousness and seriously good with the dressing.
+Really, it’s a fun version of a Panzanella salad.

 I had a little angst about the Mayo.
 See, I know there are haters out there!
 People, you know who you are!
 I got your back.
 If you’re not so much a mayo lover (or maybe you can’t have eggs?) make the dressing with sour cream or yogurt, instead and thin it out a bit more with water.
 Or maybe you’ll want to go in a whole different direction and make this Balsamic Bacon Vinaigrette.
-Then your salad will be more like a Panzanella.
+Then your salad really will be more like a Panzanella.
 Which can never be wrong!

 Making the Bacon Lettuce Tomato Salad: